BrendonLH/About-Me-Guessing-Game/README.md

 1. added Scroll wheel to top ten and the Experience articles.
 2. moved top ten and experience to side of bio.
 3. changed color pallete to reflect blue.
+## 11/4/2019 7:52pm
+1. Added canvas to HTML and CSS for future corgi drawing with JS
+2. Changed border colors and Background color scheme.

 # About me Page ToDo's
 1. Update color pallete